haifeng-jin/readable-ml-framework/README.md

 This repo is mainly for educational purposes only and no where near a feature-complete ML framework.
 It is for people, who wants to learn the internal mechanisms of ML frameworks, like TensorFlow, PyTorch, and JAX.

 It implements the eager mode of execution with the tensor data structure and operators in C++ and exposed with Python APIs.
 The operators are implemented with multi-threading for speed optimization.

-There are many features that we intentionally omitted to keep the codebase simple enough to read, which includes GPU support, distributed computing, compilers, SIMD support, etc.
+The code is structured in a way that is easiest for people to read.
+All complex features, including sanity checks for function arguments, are not implemented, which we will talk about later.

 ## Install